bbauska/W3Cx-2of5/README.md

 <p align="center" width="100%">
 <img src="./images/image022.jpeg?raw=true"
    width="25%"
-   alt="Example image of a girl with a beautiful smile to illustrate title attribute" />
+   alt="Example image of a girl with a beautiful smile to illustrate title attribute." />
 </p>

 Did you see the two "secret" messages?
 A message that appears when you